londelidess/LangChain-AutoTask-Generator/README.md

 ## Contribution

 Every contribution makes a difference!
 Whether it's a new feature proposal, bug reporting, or general feedback, we appreciate them all.
 For specific issues or bugs, feel free to check at [vercel](https://lang-chain-auto-task-generator.vercel.app/).

+## Credits

+This project has been inspired and made achievable thanks to the insightful tutorial by [フルスタックチャンネル](https://www.youtube.com/watch?v=4L9gLSb4yzU&ab_channel=%E3%83%95%E3%83%AB%E3%82%B9%E3%82%BF%E3%83%83%E3%82%AF%E3%83%81%E3%83%A3%E3%83%B3%E3%83%8D%E3%83%AB).
+A special word of gratitude to [Yasuharu Kaitori](https://www.linkedin.com/in/haruyasu/) for his valuable insights and guidance.